0

 • Greater Colorado Venture Fund invests in early-stage startups in rural Colorado.
 This fund's mission is to inspire innovation in places formerly overlooked by established venture capital firms.

-The state of Colorado does not endorse the quality of management or the potential for earnings of any fund and is not liable for damages or losses to any investor in a fund or any other entity.
-The VCA’s partnership in these funds is neither a recommendation nor an endorsement of the venture funds or their investments.
-(C.R.S.
-24-46-203 (8)).
+The state of Colorado does not endorse the quality of management or the potential for earnings of such fund and is not liable for damages or losses to any investor in the fund or any other entity.
+Selection by the Colorado Venture Capital Authority to participate in this program does not constitute a recommendation or endorsement of the venture capital fund or its investments by the Colorado Venture Capital Authority.
+C.R.S. § 24-46-203 (Lexis Advance through all 2024 legislation).

 Venture Capital Authority Board Venture Capital Authority Annual Reports